lubuntu-team/manual/source/3/3.2/3.2.19/Printers.rst

 If you want to delete a printer :menuselection:`Printer --> Delete` after left clicking on the printer will delete the printer after you left click on it and you will be asked to confirm so you do not accidentally delete your printer.
 If you have multiple printers and want to set one as default right click on the printer and select :menuselection:`Set As Default`.

 To view or change the properties of printer or make changes with :menuselection:`Printer --> Properties`.
 To see settings on the printer has use the :guilabel:`Settings` tab.
 To change how to describe and name your :guilabel:`Description` field.
 To change where the location of this printer is change the :guilabel:`Location` field.
-To choose a different driver to use for your printer press the :guilabel:`Change` button to the rigght of :guilabel:`Make and Model`.
+To choose a different driver to use for your printer press the :guilabel:`Change` button to the right of :guilabel:`Make and Model`.
 To print a test page press the :guilabel:`Print Test Page` button.

 .. image::  prop-settings.png